 Consistency

-If you’ve tried manual reporting for any amount of time you know that when the reporting period is almost over, it can often be a scramble to get everything prepared and make sure it’s sent off on time.
+If you’ve tried manual reporting for any amount of time you know that when the reporting period is almost over, it’s often a scramble to get everything prepared and make sure it’s sent off on time.

-The employees who handle reporting may get sick, or a number of other projects may come up, whatever the reason may be without automating and scheduling reports in advance you’re leaving an essential part of running the agency partly up to chance.
+Further, what happens if the employees who handle reporting get sick, or a number of other projects come up at reporting time?
+Whatever the reason may be, without automating and scheduling reports in advance you’re leaving an essential part of running the agency partly up to chance.

-With an automated reporting tool, on the other hand, after you’ve set up each campaign initially and connected your data sources you know that regardless of what happens, you’re consistently delivering the updates you promised to clients.
-And when you automate reporting, your clients will know exactly when to expect an overview of their business data.
+With an automated reporting tool, after you’ve set up each campaign initially and connected your data sources, you know that regardless of what happens, you’re consistently delivering the updates you promised to clients.
+And when you automate reporting, your clients will know exactly when to expect an overview of their business data, no matter how busy your agency gets.

 Set it and automate it.
 With the scheduling feature, it's easy to automate reporting and deliver your clients' business performance like clockwork.
 Try it on AgencyAnalytics free for 14 days.